 You cannot control your loved one’s disease.
 While this sounds like a simple concept, it can be difficult to come to grips with.
 It’s tempting to try and fix your loved one, but that is unfair to both them and you.
 The best you can do is manage their symptoms and try to help improve their quality of life.
 Learning to let go and stop trying to control or fix their illness will allow you to find more enjoyment in caregiving.

 It is important to deal with feelings of guilt and not let them undermine the time you have with your loved one.
-Recognize your limitations and settle for being a good caregiver, not perfect.
-Remember to reach out to those around you and build a caregiver support group to help you cope with guilty feelings.
+Recognize your limitations and settle for being a good caregiver, not a perfect one.
+Remember to reach out to those around you and build a caregiver support group to help cope with guilty feelings.